opencollective/opencollective-frontend/README.md

 - If you're running into `node-gyp` issues related to Python 3 vs Python 2, you can run: `npm rebuild`
 - If you have issues with PostgreSQL, check our [dedicated documentation](docs/postgres.md)

-#### Local Email

-Email templates can be viewed locally by running `npm run compile:email <template name>` and making sure there is data for that template in `scripts/compile-email.js`.

-Email sending can done by running [`npm run maildev`](https://danfarrelly.nyc/MailDev/) locally and setting the `MAILDEV` environment variable to `true`.
-Then open `http://localhost:1080` to see any outgoing emails from the `opencollective-api` server.

 ## Deployment

 **Summary**: This project is currently deployed to staging and production with [Heroku](https://www.heroku.com/).
 To deploy, you need to be a core member of the Open Collective team.